 They function through the application of electrical impulses that cause involuntary muscle contractions and temporary immobilization, assisting officers in gaining control of a subject.

 The use of CEWs is regulated in Ontario by the Ministry of Community Safety and Correctional Services (MCSCS) under the Police Services Act, including which model can be used and which officers are qualified and permitted to carry a CEW.

 On November 25, 2013, the MCSCS issued revised guidelines entitled “Revised Use of Force Guideline and Training Standards to Support Expanded Conducted Energy Weapon Use,” allowing for the expanded deployment of the devices.

 The Ottawa Police Service (OPS) has since begun a review of current deployment of CEWs.
-As part of this review, the OPS is looking to gather important community and stakeholder input.
+As part of this review, the OPS has been gathering important community and stakeholder input.
 The feedback received will help inform a report that is being prepared for the Ottawa Police Services Board (OPSB) for the spring of 2014, recommending future deployment options.